SAP/fosstars-rating-core/docs/oss/security/apache/eagle.md

       Value:........7.00  out of 10.00
       Confidence:...10.00 out of 10.00
       Based on:...3 features:
-          Does it belong to Apache?........true
+          Does it belong to Apache?........Yes
-          Does it belong to Eclipse?.......false
+          Does it belong to Eclipse?.......No
-          Is it supported by a company?....false
+          Is it supported by a company?....No

       Sub-score:....Security awareness
       Description:..The score checks if a project has a security policy and a security team.